Adityanath’s new govt presents first budget, says UP set to become trillion-dollar economy | Politics

 Reacting to the budget, SP leader Akhilesh Yadav said the government had promised to double the income of farmers by 2022 and asked if that has happened.

-BSP supremo claimed that government was throwing dust in the eyes of people.
+BSP supremo Mayawati accused the state government of throwing dust in the eyes of people.
+The Congress claimed that the UP government was following the Centre by making announcements that were just ''in the air''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)